tjikkun/TWCManager/docs/README.md

 ```
 03:38:12 ERROR: TWC is set to Master mode so it can't be controlled by TWCManager.
 Search installation instruction PDF for 'rotary switch' and set switch so its arrow points to F on the dial.
 ```

+Similarly, if you are not running the TWCManager.py script and your TWC is set to Slave Mode, the same error condition will be shown via the TWC blinking red LED.
+In both cases, the error code is green: solid and red: 4 blinks.
+If you have any other error condition shown, refer to the table in your TWC user guide for specific details.